 B. Written Exam

-2) Note: there is one test for application to the Bethlehem Police Department and a separate test for application to a Pennsylvania Police Academy.
-Both tests are explained below.
+There is one test as part of the hiring process with the Bethlehem Police Department and a separate test for entrance into a police academy.
 Applicants who are Act 120 certified will not have to take the academy test.
-The physical Fitness Test will be administered by Bill Gibson, Master Police Fitness Specialist, PA Chiefs of Police Association.
+The physical fitness test will be administered by Bill Gibson, Master Police Fitness Specialist, PA Chiefs of Police Association.
+See details on the hiring Physical Fitness Test Battery and the police academy MPOETC fitness requirements.

 D. Background Investigation